Installing OpenRCT2 on Linux/BSD

 You will need to use the offline installer for the game, the default GOG Galaxy installer will not work with this method.

 On gog.com, open your library.
 Hover over the thumbnail of RCT2 and a button with an arrow will appear.
 Click it, then select View Downloads.
 At the bottom of the pop-up there will be a section called “Download offline backup game installers”.
-Click the line under that and the installer will be downloaded.
+There are two files you need to download, a 1 MB .exe file and a 553 MB .bin file, labelled ‘Part 1 of 2’ and ‘Part 2 and 2’.
+You can click on them to download.
+Make sure you download both files to the same directory.